 Associates at all levels are encouraged to participate in the many courses and workshops we offer.
 Our litigation, corporate and specialty groups each regularly hold lunches where attorneys present courses to their colleagues on interesting cases and transactions, as well as relevant developments in the law.
 We also offer firm wide training programs throughout the year to help associates improve their communication, negotiation and management skills.
 Some of our most popular classes include:

-Communication skills workshops, offered several times a year, which give associates the opportunity to practice public speaking and then receive feedback in a small, supportive group
+Communication skills workshops, offered several times a year, which give associates the opportunity to practice effective communication techniques and to receive feedback in individual coaching sessions or in a small, supportive group

 A Supreme Court overview taught by a noted Constitutional Law professor

 Cross-practice finance trainings emphasizing how attorneys use financial concepts in practice

 We also have an online library containing most of our training programs available for viewing by attorneys at their convenience.